 Too little G6PD leads to the destruction of red blood cells.
 This process is called hemolysis.
 When this process is actively occurring, it is called a hemolytic episode.
 The episodes are most often brief.
 This is because the body continues to produce new red blood cells, which have normal activity.

-Red blood cell destruction can be triggered by infections, severe stress, certain foods (such as fava beans), and certain drugs, including:
+Red blood cell destruction can be triggered by infections, certain foods (such as fava beans), and certain medicines, including:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Sulfa drugs

 Other chemicals, such as those in mothballs, can also trigger an episode.

 In the United States, G6PD deficiency is more common among blacks than whites.
 Men are more likely to have this disorder than women.

 You are more likely to develop this condition if you:

 - Are of Middle Eastern decent, particularly Kurdish or Sephardic Jewish

 - Have a family history of the deficiency